Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Whatever Elizabeth Edwards said she is.

-But if the image is a nation that's prosperous, self-assured, battle-ready to defend ourselves, not be shaken by frivolous events or fad theories of impending doom.
+But if the image is a nation that's prosperous, self-assured, battle-ready to defend ourselves, not be shaken by frivolous events or fad theories of impending doom, then I think we have to look elsewhere for a president than under Madeline Albright's skirt.

 And by the way, isn't that the primary job of a president to repair the nation's image?

-Is that is that is that what we're to do?
+Is that what we're to do?

-Open line Friday rolls on, and we go back to the phones to Greenville, South Carolina.
+Open Line Friday rolls on, and we go back to the phones to Greenville, South Carolina.

 This is Brooks.